Martha Tabram: Investigation

-Connelly was not wholly cooperative with police and hid with a cousin for a while near Drury Lane, not coming forward until 9 August.
+Connelly was not wholly cooperative with police and hid with a cousin for a time near Drury Lane, not coming forward until 9 August.
 She missed an identity parade arranged at the Tower for 10 August, but attended the rescheduled one on the 13th.
 Connelly failed to recognise the clients and claimed that the men that night had worn white cap-bands.
-As such bands were worn only by the Coldstream Guards, rather than the Grenadier Guards at the Tower, Connelly was taken to another identity parade at Wellington Barracks on the 15th, where she picked out two soldiers, but both had solid alibis.
+As such bands were worn only by the Coldstream Guards, rather than the Grenadier Guards stationed at the Tower, she was taken to another identity parade at Wellington Barracks on the 15th, where she picked out two soldiers, but both had solid alibis.
 One had been at home with his wife, while the other had been in the barracks.

 Tabram's body was formally identified by her estranged husband on 14 August.
 At the time of her death, she was wearing a black bonnet, a long black jacket, a dark green skirt, a brown petticoat and stockings, and spring-sided boots showing considerable wear.
 She was 5 ft 3 in tall and had dark hair.
 The inquest into her death was concluded by deputy coroner for South-East Middlesex George Collier on 23 August at the Working Lad's Institute, Whitechapel Road, with a verdict of murder by person or persons unknown.
 No suspect was ever arrested for Tabram's murder.